RobotNerd/outline-format/README.md

 ## Formatting rules

-The formatting rules in the following sections are broken down into two groups.
+The formatting rules in this document are broken down into two groups:

 Semantic
 - Sections